FACTBOX-The Biden Cabinet: President-elect builds a team

 TREASURY SECRETARY: JANET YELLEN

-The former Fed chair deepened the central bank's focus on workers and inequality and has remained active in policy debates at the Brookings Institution think tank since Republican President Donald Trump replaced her as head of the central bank in 2018.
+The former Federal Reserve chair deepened the central bank's focus on workers and inequality.
+She has remained active in policy debates at the Brookings Institution think tank since Republican President Donald Trump replaced her as head of the central bank in 2018.

 OFFICE OF MANAGEMENT AND BUDGET: NEERA TANDEN